 “Everyone here nearly lost their lives, trying to?”
 She thought she was a different case!

-“Well, no… But it hasn’t been peaches and creme either.
-Yeah, there are small factions forming – people who came here 10 years ago, people who have always been here, people who came 5 years ago, people who come now.
-I’m not really happy about this fragmentation happening, but it’s just how it works.
-There’s nothing I or anyone can do about it – trying to force people to drink and fight together just won’t turn out the way we intend to.
+“Well, no… But it hasn’t been peaches either.
+Yeah, there are small feuding factions forming – people who came here 10 years ago, people who have always been here, people who came 5 years ago, people who come now.
+I wasn’t initially happy about this fragmentation, but as I just explained – this is how it works.
+Besides, there’s nothing I or anyone can do about it – trying to force people to drink and fight together just won’t turn out the way we intend to.
 So, we must allow for some kinds of freedoms.
 You are free to associate with whom you want, and you are free to not associate with whom you don’t want.”

 “Hey, their loss!”